Auditor Certification Overview

 In either case, Personnel Certification can serve as the basis for the recognition of the certification bodies for persons and the certification schemes under which persons are certified, in order to facilitate their acceptance at the national and international levels.
 Only the harmonization of the system for developing and maintaining certification schemes for persons can establish the environment for mutual recognition and the global exchange of personnel.

-Personnel Certification specifies requirements which ensure that certification bodies for persons operating certification schemes for persons operate in a consistent, comparable and reliable manner.
+Personnel Certification specifies requirements that ensure that certification bodies for persons operating certification schemes for persons operate in a consistent, comparable and reliable manner.
 The requirements in Personnel Certification are considered to be general requirements for bodies providing certification of persons.
 Certification of persons can only occur when there is a certification scheme.
 The certification scheme is designed to supplement the requirements included in Personnel Certification and include those requirements that the market needs or desires, or that are required by governments.

 Personnel Certification can be used as a criteria document for accreditation or peer evaluation or designation by governmental authorities, scheme owners and others.